mwburgoyne/pyResToolbox/docs/layer.rst

    * - lorenz
      - float
      - Lorenz coefficient (0 < lorenz < 1).
 If B is provided, will ignore this parameter to be more efficient.
 If not, will calculate B from this parameter.
+   * - k_avg
+     - float
+     - The thickness weighted average permeability of all the layers - Sum(kh) / h
    * - nlayers
      - int
-     - The number of permeability layers desired (>1)
+     - The number of permeability layers desired (>1 needed unless a list of phi_h_fracs is supplied)
-   * - k_avg
-     - float
-     - The arithmetic average permeability of all the layers (assuming equal thickness)
    * - shuffle
      - bool
      - Boolean flag to determine whether to return the permeability array in decreasing order (False), or random order (True).
 Default False